1 - A Minature Continent

 Between Caldera de Tejeda and Caldera de Tirajana you can find a small but important high plateau.
 It contains the best known mountains and rocks of the island, Pico de las Nieves and Roque Nublo.
 The former, Gran Canaria's highpoint, is a pine covered, round-topped mountain, the summit of which is off limits due to a radar station placed on its top.
 Roque Nublo, on the other hand, is Gran Canaria's most famous volcanic plug, the island natural landmark.
 It is placed on a small plateau, directly above Caldera de Tejeda and thus commands wonderful views.

-10 – The South-EastVery little can be said about the south-east of the island.
-There are only very few hiking routes, most of them south of San Bartolomé and Santa Lucia de Tirajama.
-The coast is touristically used, inlands you find farms and plantations.
+The coast is touristically used, a bit more inlands you find a mixture of barren lands, a few farms and plantations.
 The most interesting spot is Lomo de los Letteros, where you can find prehispanic rock drawings.

 12 – Traffic and AccommodationGran Canaria has an international airport on its east coast, which is served by all major Europeaan charter carriers.
 Of course you can find a lot of hotels, fincas and casas on the island which you can book from any travel office.
 Those of you who prefer to camp are in for a pretty cumbersome process.
 There are two official campsites, both at sea level in the south of the island.